aumant/ffmpeg-ant/README.md

 Actions you can do with folders:
 1. Convert to MP4 with best quality
 2. Convert to MP4 with normal quality (low file size)
-3. Convert to 720p MP4
+4. Join and convert videofiles to MP4

-4. Extract soundtracks from video
+5. Extract soundtracks from video
-5. Convert sound files to MP3
+6. Convert sound files to MP3